docker/docs/compose/completion.md

 ## Available completions

-Depending on what you typed on the command line so far, it will complete:
+Depending on what you typed on the command line so far, it completes:

  - available docker-compose commands
  - options that are available for a particular command
  - service names that make sense in a given context (e.g. services with running or stopped instances or services based on images vs. services based on Dockerfiles).
-For `docker-compose scale`, completed service names will automatically have "=" appended.
+For `docker-compose scale`, completed service names automatically have "=" appended.
- - arguments for selected options, e.g. `docker-compose kill -s` will complete some signals like SIGHUP and SIGUSR1.
+ - arguments for selected options, e.g. `docker-compose kill -s` completes some signals like SIGHUP and SIGUSR1.

 Enjoy working with Compose faster and with less typos!